MinimineLP/mcscriptStudioCode-plugin-quick-start/README.md

 # Plugin-Quick-Start for MCScriptStudioCode
 [MCScriptStudioCode](https://github.com/miniminelp/mcscriptStudioCode)
 ## Information
 This is a plugin for MCScriptStudioCode.
-It is just a quick start example
+It is just a quick-start example

 ## MCScriptStudioCode
-MCScriptStudioCode is a editor wit Synthax-Highlighting like Notepad++ or Atom.
+MCScriptStudioCode is a editor with Syntax-Highlighting like Notepad++ or Atom.
 This Editor is developed and optimized for editing mcfunction's and especially [MCScript](https://github.com/stevertus/mcscript).

 ## Authors
  - **Minimine** - *Initial work* - [Minimine](https://github.com/MinimineLP)